SeldonIO/alibi/docs-gb/api/alibi/utils/lang_model.md

 ```python
 head_tail_split(text: str) -> Tuple[str, str, List[str], List[str]]
 ```

-Split the text in head and tail.
-Some language models support a maximum

-number of tokens.
-Thus is necessary to split the text to meet this constraint.
-After the text is split in head and tail, only the head is considered for operation.
-Thus the tail will remain unchanged.

 | Name | Type | Default | Description |
 | ---- | ---- | ------- | ----------- |